[Video] Cargo building at Istanbul airport collapses under snow

 On footage that appeared on social media, however, one person is located underneath the collapsing roof but escaped unharmed, according to the spokesman.
 Which seems a miracle, looking at the video.

 Since yesterday, the country has been hit by a very rare snow blizzard.
+Istanbul airport is closed for most of the day and Turkish Airlines is cancelling all its flights from the airport.

 #BREAKING : #Istanbul Airport cargo building collapse due to Heavy #Snowfall.#Turkey #IstanbulAirport #SonDakika #istanbulkar pic.twitter.com/Mz56sRGqHU